-One Sunday, after returning from a particularly daunting round of college visits in Chicago-land, my pastor’s wife found me in the giant post-service crowd.
+One Sunday, after returning from a particularly daunting round of college visits in Chicago-land, my pastor’s wife found me in the flow of the post-service crowd.

 “How did it go?” she asked.

 “Ok.
-Blah.
-I don’t know.”
-I replied in my teenage angst.
+I don’t know.
+Not great,” I replied in full-on teenage angst.